Van Lint-MacWilliams' conjecture and maximum cliques in Cayley graphs over finite fields: Background and overview of the paper

 \begin{rem} The assumption that $d \mid (q+1)$ in Theorem \ref{Szi99} is crucial.
 In the case $d \nmid (q+1)$, it is easy to verify that $\F_{q}$ does not form a clique in $GP(q^2,d)$ (see for example \cite{Yip4}*{Lemma 1.5}); moreover, the second author \cite{Yip4} recently proved that $\omega(GP(q^2,d))\leq q-1$.
 Therefore, it is unlikely that there is a nice characterization of maximum cliques in $GP(q^2,d)$, where $d \nmid (q+1)$. \end{rem}

 Sziklai \cite{Szi99} also proved the following embeddability result on maximum cliques.

-\begin{thm}[Theorem 1.3, \cite{Szi99}] Let $q$ be an odd prime power and $d$ a divisor of $(q+1)$ such that $d \geq 3$.
+\begin{thm}[\cite{Szi99}*{Theorem 1.3}] Let $q$ be an odd prime power and $d$ a divisor of $(q+1)$ such that $d \geq 3$.
 If $C$ is a clique in the generalized Paley graph $GP(q^2,d)$, such that $0,1 \in C$, and $|C|>q-(1-1/d)\sqrt{q}$, then $C \subset \F_q$. \end{thm}

-Many authors have attempted to give a new proof of van Lint-MacWilliams' conjecture.
-Godsil and Meagher \cite{GM} suggested an approach using algebraic graph theory to prove Theorem \ref{Szi99} by analyzing the tightness of the ratio bound for the clique number of a strongly regular graph; see the discussion in \cite{GM}*{Section 5.9}.
-Partial progress in this direction was recently made by Goryainov and Lin \cite{GL}.
-The second author \cite{Yip4} gave a Fourier analytic characterization of maximum cliques, which suggests an alternative approach to prove Theorem \ref{Blo84}.
+Many authors have attempted to give a new proof of van Lint--MacWilliams' conjecture.
+Godsil and Meagher \cite{GM} suggested an approach using algebraic graph theory, in particular the module method, to prove Theorem \ref{Blo84}.
+The module method is a powerful tool to prove Erd\H{o}s-{K}o-{R}ado type theorems; for more details, see the discussion in \cite{GM}*{Section 5.9}.
+Recently, Goryainov, Lin, and the authors \cite{AGLY22} have proved that all Peisert-type graphs satisfy the EKR-module property, which is the first step in applying the module method.
+In addition, the second author \cite{Yip4} gave a Fourier analytic characterization of maximum cliques, which suggests an alternative approach to prove Theorem \ref{Blo84}.